John Wahl: Political career

-During his first term as party chair, Wahl oversaw the Alabama Republican Party's launching of a new minority outreach team, as well as the "Operation Restore America" campaign, a group of volunteers assembled to assist with national and other out-of-state elections in 2021 and 2022, including the 2021 Virginia gubernatorial election, which was won by Republican Glenn Youngkin.
+During his first term as party chair, Wahl oversaw the Alabama Republican Party in launching a new minority outreach team, and led the "Operation Restore America" campaign, a group of volunteers assembled to assist with national and other out-of-state elections in 2021 and 2022, including the 2021 Virginia gubernatorial election, which was won by Republican Glenn Youngkin.
 Wahl also managed the Republican Party's involvement in the 2022 Alabama elections, including a debate over congressional redistricting for the 2022 United States House of Representatives elections in Alabama.
 The conflict eventually led to a Supreme Court case, Allen v.
 Milligan, in which Republicans were initially granted a stay for 2022, but the district map was overturned in 2023.
-Wahl has also been an advocate for closed primaries (which the party approved in August 2022), school choice, and adoption reform in Alabama.
+Wahl was also an advocate for closed primaries (which the party approved in August 2022), school choice, and adoption reform in Alabama.
 By 2023, Wahl had helped raise over $2.8 million for the Alabama Republican Party.

-In fall 2022, the opinion column of journalist Kyle Whitmire published a series of stories reporting on Wahl's Anabaptist extended family members, who objected to voter ID on religious grounds, including calling facial recognition programs "the mark of the beast".
-Wahl has supported voter ID laws in his position as chair of the Alabama Republican Party.

 In January 2023, Wahl was selected as a vice chair for the Republican National Committee, leading its southern division.
 Wahl said that he was looking forward to working on a "fresh vision" for the Republican Party in the 2024 election cycle.
 At the Alabama Republican Party's 2023 winter meeting, he was re-elected as chair for another two-year term.
 Wahl faced no opposition and was elected by acclamation.
 In September 2023, Wahl was profiled in a series of NPR articles highlighting the youngest Republican State Chairman (Wahl himself) and the youngest Democratic State Chair (Anderson Clayton of North Carolina).
 Wahl said that his goals for the future of the Alabama Republican Party would include attracting Black voters from Alabama's Black Belt region, as well as younger voters.

-In March 2025, Wahl was again re-elected as Chairman of the Alabama Republican Party for a third term.
+In March 2025, Wahl was re-elected as chairman of the Alabama Republican Party for a third term.

+Wahl has faced criticism over the alleged misuse of state Republican Party funds during his time as chair.
+In March 2025, the state Republican Party authorized a four-year audit of party funds and expenditures, which had not been released as of July 2026.
+Several ethics complaints were also filed by members of the state party against Wahl and his brother, alleging that their consulting group was using his position for gain.